QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 ➡️ If you declared operators inside a namespace in a header file, you must use `ns::operator>` to reference `operator>` inside the namespace `ns`.

-➡️ Note that by default, `||` has a higher priority than `&&`, but if you overload the operator, it will loose this priority.
+➡️ Note that by default, `||` has a higher priority than `&&`, but if you overload the operator, it will lose this priority.
 </details>

 <details class="details-n">